 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

 Despite the various economic challenges that the country has been exposed to, including COVID-19 and the impact of the war in Ukraine, the economy in Malta remains strong and is characterised by low unemployment and economic growth.
 Nevertheless, inflationary pressures are evident in Malta.
 The combination of the rising cost of living and various employment opportunities has led employees to seek higher-paying jobs with better conditions.
-In order to support workers that remain in jobs with atypical working hours, and to discourage such workers from seeking jobs with more standardised hours, the government will provide a financial incentive.
+To support workers who remain in jobs with atypical working hours (that may be necessary for the economy), the government will provide a financial incentive.

 Managed by Jobsplus, Malta's Employment and Training Organisation, employees who work atypical hours are eligible for this measure.
 Those who work shifts on weekends or after 6pm are categorised as workers with atypical hours.
 The scheme is applicable to those working in the private sector and is sector-specific, and aims to target those working in accommodation and food services, administrative and support services, manufacturing, transport and storage, and the wholesale and retail trade sectors.